 Today, we’re thrilled to announce the next chapter of NACTO’s bike design guidance.
 Over the next year, we’ll be releasing several working papers expanding bikeway guidance.
 These papers will cover the most critical gaps in vetted guidance for cities, including best practices for data collection, network design, equitable network design, and scaling success to better meet the challenges of our time.

 And this work will feed into an even larger resource.
 The lessons learned from the past 10 years, from the papers released over 2022, and from the NACTO network of 93 cities and transit agencies, will be codified into the next big manual.
-That’s right: in 2024, we’ll be releasing the long-awaited third edition of the NACTO Urban Bikeway Design Guide.
+That’s right: in early 2025, we’ll be launching the long-awaited third edition of the NACTO Urban Bikeway Design Guide.
 Read on to see where we came from, where we’re going, and how cities will be raising the state of the practice for urban streets and transportation once again.

 The Urban Bikeway Design Guide ushered in a new era of streets for the U.S.